Generate complex streams of test data

 6

-Now let’s see how you can generate streams of data that is related and consistent.
+Now let’s see how you can generate streams of data that are related and consistent.
+You are going to use bundled schemas available in the Kafka Connect DatagenConnector.

-Now let’s imagine that instead of generating lots of random MAC addresses, we want a limited set so that the data is more realistic, tying it back to a fixed set of imaginary devices.
-Each device will have some characteristics:
+The second stream will contain sensor readings attached to the truck.
+Now instead of generating lots of random sensor data, we want a limited set so that it’s more realistic, tying it back to a fixed set of imaginary trucks.
+Each sensor reading will provide the following information:

 -i -H "Content-Type: application/json" -d '{